-This is what a $35 piece of fish looks like at Elliot’s.
-Top Cat said it was worth every farthing.
-(I had a $6 Caesar salad and couldn’t wait until it would be time for breakfast again.)
+This (above) is what a $35 piece of fish looks like at Elliot’s.
+Top Cat said it was worth every farthing. ( had a $6 Caesar salad and couldn’t wait until it would be time for breakfast again.

-And the next night we drove across the West Seattle Bridge across the Puget Sound to go to Alkai Beach, to Salty’s restaurant, where we could dine while gazing at the Seattle skyline.
-(Also, out in the middle of the bay there’s a float on which huge fat sea lions pile and bark their constant complaints that there are too many huge fat sea lion asses on this damn float.)
+The next night we drove across the West Seattle Bridge across the Puget Sound to go to Alkai Beach, to Salty’s restaurant, where we could dine while gazing at the Seattle skyline.
+Also, out in the middle of the bay there’s a float on which huge fat sea lions pile and bark their constant complaints that there are too many huge fat sea lion asses on this damn float.

-This is what a $50 piece of Copper River salmon looks like at Salty’s.
-Top Cat said it was worth every ha-penny.
+This (above) is what a $50 piece of Copper River salmon looks like at Salty’s.
+Top Cat said it was worth every half-farthing.

 My fish-n-chips were pretty good too.